Want to be a volunteer …

 Desert Aid runs several week-long spring volunteer programs in March to align with most schools’ spring-break schedules.
 It is during this time that we are best able to accommodate groups (of up to six).
 We encourage college and university groups, church groups, and Latinx and immigrant-rights groups to apply, in addition to individuals interested in humanitarian aid and border justice.

 During the hottest months of the year, Desert Aid conducts a summer volunteer program to bring in additional volunteers to cover a lot of ground and distribute more water in the desert.
 We can accommodate groups of two to four people.
-You can attend for one week or two.

 Please apply for the month-long program.
 We’ll see how it goes, if your staying longer seems to be a good fit.
 Many of our local volunteers started off as volunteers in one of our programs and then transitioned into volunteering locally.